spielkind/etsy-notify/README.md

 ## Running

-To run the tool, either load the Python environment first (for debugging/testing)
+To run the tool, either load the Python virtual environment first (for debugging/testing)

     pipenv shell
     python ./run.py